Healthdirect Free Australian health advice you can count on.

 beginning of content

-Neuromuscular system
+Neuromuscular system and diseases

-2-minute read
+6-minute read

 How does the neuromuscular system work?

-Nerves have cells called neurons.
-Neurons carry messages from the brain via the spinal cord.
-The neurons that carry these messages to the muscles are called motor neurons.
+Nerves are cells called neurons.
+Neurons carry messages to and from the brain through the spinal cord to muscles in your body.

 Each motor neuron ending sits very close to a muscle fibre.
 Where they sit together is called a neuromuscular junction.
 The motor neurons release a chemical, which is picked up by the muscle fibre.
-This tells the muscle fibre to contract, which makes the muscles move.
+This signals the muscle fibre to contract, which makes the muscles move.

 Illustration showing a boy catching a ball, after the messages were carried from the brain to the muscles.